10 Interesting Facts About Edinburgh

 9. A Trip To Grassmarket Was A Matter Of Life Or Death

 The Grassmarket area in Edinburgh’s Old Town has long been at the centre of trade and commerce.
 Once one of the main horse and cattle markets in town, today it is a bustling centre of historic attractions, charming pubs and ancient closes.
 But in addition to being a thriving marketplace, the Grassmarket used to be one of the main sites for public executions.
 Which is why it comes as no surprise that it also happens to be one of the most haunted parts of the city today.

 10. The Grave Truth Behind Ebenezer Scrooge And Lord Voldemort

 For centuries Edinburgh has inspired many literary greats.
 And one of the most interesting facts about Edinburgh is that our graveyards have given birth to some of the best-loved literary villains of all time.
 The old bah humbug Christmas-hating Scrooge we all love to hate was in fact inspired by a tombstone of an old corn trader in Canongate Kirkyard – Ebenezer Scroggie.
 Dickens was mortified by the cold-hearted inscription of “Mealman”, which he mistakenly read as “Meanman”, and so a literary legend was mistakenly born.
 Similarly, Potter fans flock to Greyfriars Kirkyard in search of Tom Riddle’s grave.
 Having written much of the first Harry Potter book in a nearby café, the names of more than one of J.K.
 Rowling’s famous characters can be found in the graveyard.

 So there you have it.
 10 interesting facts about Edinburgh.
-If you enjoyed finding out more about our favourite city, you may also enjoy these 10 fun facts about Edinburgh Castle.
+If you enjoyed finding out more about our favourite city, you may also enjoy these strange facts about Edinburgh and fun facts about Edinburgh Castle.